babakks/zarinpal-payment-sample/README.md

 # 1. `basic-typescript`

 A basic sample project, in TypeScript, that uses the `zarinpal-ts` package.
 Due to simplicity, no server-side session management is used.
+See more details on the [project's home directory](https://github.com/babakks/zarinpal-ts-sample/tree/master/basic-typescript).